| Residences | Civilian Occupation |

 Report it to the proper ones; the enemy is through.

-Knox stated that Woolehan went overseas with the 44th Cavalry Reconnaissance Squadron, shipping out from New York in September 1944.
-That’s consistent with the unit history; the 11th Cavalry Group left the New York Port of Embarkation on September 28, 1944.
-The unit arrived in Greenock, Scotland on October 10, 1944.
 The 11th Cavalry Group crossed the English Channel on November 23, 1944, with the 44th Cavalry Reconnaissance Squadron disembarking in Rouen, Normandy.
-The unit moved northeast to the front lines along the Roer River, arriving at Gereonsweiler, Germany on December 12, 1944.
-Soon afterward, to the south, the German offensive through the Ardennes known as the Battle of the Bulge began.
-The 11th Cavalry Group’s sector was quiet by comparison, and the troopers primarily performed patrol duties and occasionally conducting raids.
+The squadron departed Normandy on December 6, 1944, and moved northeast to the front lines along the Roer River, arriving at Gereonsweiler, Germany, on December 13, 1944.
+Days later, to the south, the German offensive through the Ardennes that came to be known as the Battle of the Bulge began.
+The 11th Cavalry Group’s sector was quiet by comparison, and the troopers primarily performed patrol duties and occasionally conducted raids.

 Allied forces began pushing east again in early 1945.
+If not before, by that time Staff Sergeant Wooleyhan’s M.O.S. was 813, motor sergeant.
 The 11th Cavalry Group was assigned to support the Ninth Army crossing of the Roer River known as Operation Grenade.
 Delayed several weeks when the Germans intentionally flooded the area by releasing water from dams, the operation began on February 23, 1945.

-Harry Yeide wrote in his article “Mechanized Cavalry Histories” that the 44th “Operated between Ninth Army and British forces during Roer crossing and drive to Rhine beginning 27 February 1945.”
+Harry Yeide wrote in his article, “Mechanized Cavalry Histories,” that the 44th “Operated between Ninth Army and British forces during Roer crossing and drive to Rhine beginning 27 February 1945.”
 Staff Sergeant Wooleyhan was reported to have been killed in action that same day.
-Curiously, The Eleventh Cavalry from The Roer to the Elbe 1944–1945 stated that the 44th went back into action the following day, February 28, 1945, providing flank security during the advance.
-The history stated:
+The Eleventh Cavalry from The Roer to the Elbe 1944–1945 described the day’s action (though erroneously describing it as taking place on February 28), providing flank security during the advance:

 The first day of action cost the 44th Squadron considerable losses.
 At the break of day in Brachelen the explosion of a large shell or mine resulted in 3 enlisted men killed and 3 officers wounded, not to mention the loss and damage of several vehicles.
 At Golkrath a small task force under Captain Eldred C. Jones, CO Troop ‘B’, with the mission of establishing a road block, encountered an enemy roadblock, covered by small arms and antitank fire.
 Captain Jones’ force, due to the heroism of several of its officers and men and its cool vigorous fighting, extricated itself with the loss of only 2 killed and several wounded.
 1st Lt Jimmy S. Knight was awarded the Bronze Star Medal […] for gallantry in this action.
 Lt Knight, who died later from a mortal wound, gallantly continued to direct his platoon until he lost consciousness.